Thanks to the modern Janeček Method (D21), we seek solutions most people can agree on.

 The multiple vote method has been applied since year 2014 in the framework of participatory budgeting in New York, Tunisia, Zambia, France and other places across the planet.

-Our Indian branch, The Foundation for Community Consensus, further cooperates in spreading our global mission.
-Local children are using Janecek Method (D21) to divide school budgets.
+Our Indian partnership organisation, The Foundation for Community Consensus (FCC), further cooperates in spreading our global mission.
+Local children are using Janeček Method (D21) to divide school budgets.

 The team of the Institute H21 involves mathematician, political scientists, sociologists, psychologists, researchers, data analysts and experts in communication and marketing.
 We focus on expanding our unique Method, examine its theoretical anchoring and use in practice.